gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The default version of CodeNarc used for the '`codenarc`' plugin has been updated from `0.16.1` to `0.18`.

+### `eclipseWtpComponent` task overrides dependent modules

+Previously, the `eclipse-wtp` plugin's `eclipseWtpComponent` task would add generated `dependent-module` entries to those already contained in the
+`.settings/org.eclipse.wst.common.component` file.
+This could lead to stale and duplicated entries (see `GRADLE-2526`).
+Now, existing entries are overridden with generated entries, just like it's done for `classpathentry` elements in `.classpath` files.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.